 Yet, the longer I live in Melbourne, the more my allegiance starts to swing.
 I start thinking things like: But Melbourne’s so much cheaper to live in.
 Maybe the brunch scene IS better.
 Who needs beaches and nature anyway?!

 Blasphemy, right?
 I deal with my treacherous feelings by reminding myself all the things about Sydney I truly enjoy and admire.
 But, I can’t help feeling I’m fighting a losing battle and will be won over eventually.

 You realise the hype surrounding this city exists for a reason

 Melbourne seems like an impossible city in many ways, as everyone seems to love it.
 That’s a lot of pressure for a place… can it truly live up to the hype?

 Short answer, yes.
 Melbourne is magical.
 You’ll never be bored here, that’s for sure.

 You’ll be unable to imagine living anywhere else in Australia

 This part rings true.

-I know there are many parts of the country that have personally permanently captured my heart… but moving to Melbourne felt quite a bit like coming home.
+I know there are many parts of the country that have personally permanently captured my heart… but a move to Melbourne felt quite a bit like coming home.